schwarper/cs2-advanced-weapon-system/README.md

 # cs2-advanced-weapon-system

-CS2 Advanced Weapon System is a highly configurable and efficient plugin designed for Counter-Strike 2 using CounterStrikeSharp.
-This system grants administrators full control over weapon attributes, allowing for dynamic adjustments to in-game weapon behavior, restrictions, and advanced customization.
+An advanced weapon system that is a highly configurable and powerful plugin developed for Counter-Strike 2 using CounterStrikeSharp.
+This system gives administrators full control over weapon attributes, allowing dynamic adjustments to in-game weapon behaviour, restrictions and advanced customisation.

 If you want to donate or need a help about plugin, you can contact me in discord private/server